-Manchester United vs Atletico Madrid predicted line-ups and team news
+Manchester United vs Atletico Madrid confirmed line-ups and team news

 The match will be shown live on BT Sport 2 in the United Kingdom, with coverage beginning at 7pm GMT.
 Subscribers can watch the game via the BT Sport app or online player.

-All of Sime Vrsaljko, Daniel Wass, Matheus Cunha, Yannick Carrasco and Thomas Lemar will miss the visit to Old Trafford for Atletico Madrid, while Diego Simeone may also be without Jose Gimenez.
-The Uruguayan centre-back has travelled but is struggling with a calf issue, with conflicting reports about the injury’s severity.
-Geoffrey Kondogbia is another doubt.

-In better news for the Atletico manager, recent absentees Angel Correa and Koke should again be available after playing against Cadiz.
-Yannick Carrasco is suspended.

-Predicted lineups
+Confirmed lineups

-Manchester United XI: De Gea; Dalot, Varane, Maguire, Shaw; Fred, McTominay; Sancho, Fernandes, Pogba; Ronaldo.
+Manchester United XI: De Gea; Dalot, Varane, Maguire, Telles; Fred, McTominay; Sancho, Fernandes, Elanga; Ronaldo.

-Atletico Madrid XI: Oblak; Llorente, Savic, Felipe, Reinildo; De Paul, Koke, Herrera, Lodi; Correa, Felix.
+Atletico Madrid XI: Oblak; Jimenez, Savic, Reinildo; Llorente, De Paul, Koke, Herrera, Lodi; Griezmann, Felix.

 Odds